 Wallace said he was pleased that the Rockingham County Attorney’s Office was able to bring a more serious charge in the case.

 “Early on in the investigation, we contacted the Attorney General’s Office and the county attorney to look into whether we could seek felony charges for the death,” Wallace said.
 “Unfortunately, New Hampshire statutes doesn’t provide for that.”

 Wallace said his department spoke with Jeffrey Strelzin of the Attorney General’s Office and Interim County Attorney James Boffetti.
 Wallace also credited prosecutor Heather Newell for working on the case.

-A grand jury earlier this month handed down the felony theft by unauthorized taking charge.
+A grand jury earlier this month handed up the felony theft by unauthorized taking charge.
 Prosecutors alleged that Seymore qualified for a felony charge because he targeted three businesses within a 72-hour period.
 Seymore also stole cartons of cigarettes from an XtraMart store in Epping and a Shell Service station in Raymond, prosecutors said.
 Seymore remains free on bail.